Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_job_not_creating_redfish_endpoints.md

 # HMS Discovery job not creating RedfishEndpoints in Hardware State Manager

-There is a known issue with the HMS Discovery cronjob when a BMC does not respond by its IP for some reason the discovery job will not create a RedfishEndpoint for the BMC in Hardware State Manager (HSM).
+There is a known issue with the HMS Discovery cronjob when a BMC does not respond by its IP address for some reason the discovery job will not create a RedfishEndpoint for the BMC in Hardware State Manager (HSM).
 However, it does update the BMC MAC address in HSM with its xname.
 The discovery job only creates a new RedfishEndpoints when it encounters an unknown MAC address without a xname associated with it.

 This troubleshooting procedure is only applicable for Air Cooled NodeBMCs and RouterBMCs.